Dogs often develop an upper respiratory infection after staying at the kennel or any place where they come into contact with many other dogs.

-The term “kennel cough” is used as sort of a catchall phrase for any infectious cough that can spread rapidly from dog to dog.
+The term “kennel cough” is a sort of a catchall phrase.
+It stands for any infectious cough that can spread rapidly from dog to dog.

 What causes kennel cough

-Kennel cough can be caused by bacteria, viruses, or both.
+Kennel cough can result from an infection by bacteria, viruses, or both.

-The most common bacterium involved is Bordetella bronchiseptica, which is the bacterial component of the kennel cough vaccine.
+The most common bacterium involved is Bordetella bronchiseptica, the bacterial component of the kennel cough vaccine.

 What does it look like?